jonnymuir/Entra-Minimal-Example-App/README.md

 ServicePrincipalObjectId - For this example we are using the app registration itself to update the user to a LinkedMember, for this grab the objectid from the app registration overview

 ClientSecret - The value of the secret created above

+Easiest practise is to put the required settings into secrets as follows to represent what the app settings need to be for the example:

 ```
 # Set Instance